2018ennassefi/assignement-thriveEducation/README.md

 ## Getting started

-Clone the repository to your computer
+Start by cloning the repository to your computer.

 ### Preprequistes
 You will need to have *Docker* for this to work.

-###Technical stack
+### Technical stack
 In this project, Sqlite3 was used for the database, SQLAlchemy for the database connexion , Flask for the back and react for the front.

 ### Installation